 The Galaxy Drive-In was built in 2003, but it harkens back to the time when drive-ins were new and plentiful.
 You can visit the Galaxy seven days a week to see a movie and play some miniature golf.

 The Last Drive-In Picture Show, you might have guessed, is named for The Last Picture Show by native Texan author Larry McMurtry.
-As clever as the name might seem, it wasn’t always called that.
-When it was first opened in 1950 it was called the Circle Drive-In.
+When it first opened in 1950, it was called the Circle Drive-In.
 It has gone through several names since then, closing and re-opening through the years.

 Ryan Smith, the owner of the Stars & Stripes Drive-In, decided to follow in his Grandfather's footsteps by opening a drive-in.
 Smith's grandfather opened the Sky-Vue Drive-In in La Mesa in 1948.
 The Stars & Stripes Drive-In opened in Lubbock in 2003, and a second location opened in New Braunfels in 2015.